thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ```

 Parameters are specified according to the `java.text.MessageFormat` standard
-syntax, which means you could add format to numbers and dates as specified in
+syntax, which means you can format to numbers and dates as specified in the API
-the API docs for that class.
+docs for those classes.

 In order to specify a value for our parameter, and given an HTTP session
 attribute called `user`, we would have: